seanbaxter/DirectXShaderCompiler/docs/Passes.rst

     perl -e '$/ = undef; for (split(/\n/, <>)) { s:^ *///? ?::; print "  <p>\n" if !$on && $_ =~ /\S/; print "  </p>\n" if $on && $_ =~ /^\s*$/; print "  $_\n"; $on = ($_ =~ /\S/); } print "  </p>\n" if $on'

 ====================================
-LLVM's Analysis and Transform Passes
+LLVM37's Analysis and Transform Passes
 ====================================

 .. contents::